A guide to natural hair "terminology" and their definitions.

 Fairy knots : Very Small tangles on a single strand of hair that looks like a knot.
 Fairy knots are visible and can be felt.

 Split ends : A single hair strand that is split, usually near the end of the hair strand.

 Sealing oil : Oil that is used to seal or lock in moisture.
 These oils will not penetrate or moisturize the hair.

 Herbaceous oil : A blend of oils derived from herbaceous plants.

-Penetrating oil : Oils that penetrate and moisturize hair.
+Penetrating oil : Oils that penetrate and help hair retain moisture.